10 Tips for Managing Teams Remotely

 Now more than ever, it is important to adapt your management style according to your team members personality type.
 One size definitely does not fit all in the current crisis.
-With the sudden onset of lockdown in March 2020 leaders and managers were forced in to meeting their team members on a variety of video calls, often whilst their employees’ children/pets/partners/housemates/parents appeared in the background.
+With the sudden onset of lockdown in March 2020 leaders and managers were forced into meeting their team members on a variety of video calls, often whilst their employees’ children/pets/partners/housemates/parents appeared in the background.
 Even the most private of individuals, who were reluctant to divulge their personal circumstances, had to expose the colour of their curtains/blinds to their manager and colleagues.
-If a more introverted team member doesn’t want to take part in the team weekly virtual quiz, it’s best not to force them at this time.
+If a more introverted team member doesn’t want to take part in the team weekly virtual quiz, it’s best not to force them.
 Also, be aware that not everyone will be able to step up or indeed want to.

 4. Hold regular 1:1s via Video: